HONG KONG SUMMER INTENSIVE 2019

 The SHIFT Dance Intensive is a week-long immersion of contemporary dance taught by internationally-renowned dance teachers and choreographers.
 Pre-professional and professional dancers age 13 and above will have the opportunity to develop their technique and artistry, be creative and curious, and connect with international dancers in an empowering community environment.

-For the 2019 SHIFT Dance Intensive, Director Kelsey Ang invited guest artists Joseph Davis and Haley Heckethorn, company members of LA-based BODYTRAFFIC.
+For the 2019 SHIFT Dance Intensive, Director Kelsey Ang is excited to have guest artists Joseph Davis and Haley Heckethorn, company members of BODYTRAFFIC.
 Named “the company of the future” by The Joyce Theater Foundation, one of Dance Magazine’s “25 to Watch,” and “Best of Culture” by the Los Angeles Times, BODYTRAFFIC is internationally recognized for its high quality of work.